-This photo is still sometimes used as an image of Charlotte Bronte
+This profile photo is still sometimes used as an image of Charlotte

-earlier carte de visite photo.
-The NPGs index card was labelled 'Charlotte
+1918, of an earlier carte de visite photo and the NPGs index card was labelled

 In 1986 a carte de visite of the same photograph was discovered

 amongst a bequest to the Bronte Museum from a reliable source.
-This photo had "within a
+This photo has "within a

 year of CB's death" written on the reverse so it was thought that it must